 - Make you irritable and aggressive

-- Generally just make you really confused
+- Make you really, really confused

-How long do the effects of coke last?
+How long do the effects last?

 What’s the comedown like?

-Is cocaine addictive?
+Is it addictive?

 Crack is even more addictive because the high is shorter and people take more to avoid the ‘crash’.

-Is crack purer than standard cocaine?
+Is crack purer than powder form?